Mohammadiqbalmaulana2001/proyek-data-analisis-dicoding/README.md

 ## Usage

-1. **Data Wrangling**: Data wrangling scripts are available in the `notebook.ipynb` file to prepare and clean the data.
+1. **Data Wrangling**: Data wrangling scripts are available in the `Proyek_Analisis.ipynb` file to prepare and clean the data.

 2. **Exploratory Data Analysis (EDA)**: Explore and analyze the data using the provided Python scripts.
 EDA insights can guide your understanding of e-commerce public data patterns.

 3. **Visualization**: Run the Streamlit dashboard for interactive data exploration:

 ```
-cd data-analyst-dicoding/dashboard
+cd proyek-data-analisis-dicoding/dashboard
 streamlit run dashboard.py
 ```